Last updated on December 16th, 2017

 Then, in the 1920s, Gichin Funakoshi introduced karate into mainland Japan.

-The differences amongst the styles tend to be the stances used and the number of katas practiced.
+The differences amongst the styles tend to be the stances used and the number of katas practised.
 Some styles use weaponry, while others focus only on training the mind and body.

 For example, Shotokan uses deep stances and focuses on long-range attacks.
 The exact opposite would be Shito-ryu, where stances are more natural and upright, and the focus is on speedy footwork.
 In Kyokushin, rather than evading, knockdowns are frequent.
 Full body contact is also encouraged.